Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "As you wish.
 Incidentally, there’s a radio and electronics store in Abu Dhabi.
 A district called *‘Mussafah.’* - The owners are Hierarchy drones.
 You should find some interesting intelligence there."

 Warhorse turned to face him, sliding a hand into his bag.
-"Why tell us this now…?"
+"Why tell us this now...?"
 He asked, cautiously.

 The secure link opened.